mtlynch/mtlynch.io/_posts/2017-12-06-outsourcing-mvp.md

 It took me a week to complete the web portion, but I still hadn't seen any code from Ferngully.
 What was she doing?

 Before I built the frontend, the project was stress-free.
 The live site with dummy data made it feel like we had a living thing that we were keeping trapped in a box.
-With each passing day, my frontend code was withering into obsolescence.
+With each passing day, my code was withering into obsolescence.
 I just wanted to show KetoHub to the world so I could get to the part of this process where Mark Zuckerberg  invites me for champagne on his personal information-collecting superyacht.

 # Working under low bandwidth